kustyrt/formbuilder/README.md

 Formbuilder installs just like any other package, via Composer : `composer require nifus/formbuilder 0.1.x`.

-Then if you're using Laravel, add Flatten's Service Provider to you `config/app.php` file :
+Then if you're using Laravel, add Formbuilder's Service Provider to you `config/app.php` file :
 ```php
  	'providers' => array(
         // ...